chamons/clio/README.md

 By default bugzilla valiation is set to public, which means private bugs will be called out as "Potential bugs".
 Additionally, they will not have bugzilla titles added as additional descriptions to choose from in bug listings.
 This may be desired behavior, if private bugs are not considered release notes appropriate.
 This behavior can be changed with the aforementioned ```--bugzilla:private``` option.

+## Github Validation

+To enable github validation both `--github` and `--github-pat` need to be passed, as github has strict rate limiting that will be hit even in the most trivial case.
+See the [documentation](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/) for details on how to create a PAT.

+## VSTS Validation

+To enable VSTS validation `--vsts=enable` and `--vsts-path` need to be passed, for similar reasons as github.

 ## Full Argument Listing

 ```